abdfaizaan/mslearn-openai/Instructions/Labs/hol-use-your-own-data-lab1.md

      >**Note**: Azure Cloud Shell often does not have admin privileges, so you need to install .NET in your home directory.
 So here Your creating a separate `.dotnet` directory under your home directory to isolate your configuration.
      - `DOTNET_ROOT` specifies where your .NET runtime and SDK are located (in your `$HOME/.dotnet directory`).
      - `PATH=$DOTNET_ROOT:$PATH` ensures that the locally installed .NET SDK can be accessed globally by your terminal.
-     - `mkdir -p $DOTNET_ROOT` this creates the directory where the .NET runtime and SDK will be installed.
+     - `mkdir -p $DOTNET_ROOT` This creates the directory where the .NET runtime and SDK will be installed.

 1. Run the following command to install the required SDK version locally: